 People unfamiliar with audio files might not know much about the .ogg file format.
 The name sounds weird, it is not the most popular audio format, and it’s not always easy to open on all devices.

-However, it is an important free and open container format that helps many people stream and manipulate high-quality digital multimedia.
+However, it is an important free and open container format.
+Also, it helps many people stream and manipulate high-quality digital multimedia.

-Named after the word “ogging” from a game called Netrek, it has its small group of fans in the audio world.
+Named after the word “ogging” from a game called Netrek, ogg file has its small group of fans in the audio world.
 While it is likely never a truly mainstream option, some loyal users depend on the format every single day.

 OGG is short for an Ogg Vorbis Compressed Audio File.
-The simplest way to explain what is .ogg file is to compare it with the .mp3 file format, as they are very similar.
+The simplest way to explain what is .ogg file is to compare it with the .mp3 file format.
+They are very similar.
 It is also used for holding audio metadata, such as artist and track information.

 However, not all .ogg files are audio files.
 Some are Origin Graph Files.
 To open those, a person needs a graphing program.

-Most modern computers automatically recognize just what type of .ogg file it is, guiding users and picking the best program available to open it.
+Most modern computers automatically recognize just what type of .ogg file it is.
+They are guiding users and picking the best program available to open it.

 The simple answer is the same places as .mp3 files.
 It is not nearly as popular in the digital media world, but some people like the freedom it allows.